Criscoll/sorting-algo-visualiser/README.md

 # sorting-algo-visualiser
 A program to visualise the behaviour of various sorting algorithms using bars with randomised heights.
-The algorithms currently included are: Merge Sort, Quick Sort, Heap Sort, Insertion SOrt, Bubble Sort, Selection Sort.
+The algorithms currently included are: Merge Sort, Quick Sort, Heap Sort, Insertion Sort, Bubble Sort, Selection Sort.
 May decide to implement more obscure sorting algorithms in future :)

 Written using C++ with dependence on the graphics module from the SFML library.
 SFML is a multimedia API which was used for creating the window and graphics for this project.